 \subsection{Patching Errors}

-We first use \ourmethod to manipulate representations of generic named individuals, such as \textit{Anita} or \textit{Dennis}, about which the LM should have no prior association (and about which the LM should acquire all information from the prompt).
-We provide a small amount of context about each person---specifically, a sentence about what they do at work---and prompt the LM to predict their occupation from a small set of candidates.
+We first use \ourmethod to manipulate representations of generic named individuals, such as \textit{Anita} or \textit{Dennis}, about whom the LM should have no prior association (and about whom the LM should acquire all information from the prompt).
+We provide a small amount of context about each person and prompt the LM to predict their occupation from a small set of candidates.
 As we will show, the LM often completely ignores this context, and prefers unrelated occupations to ones highly relevant given the context (\emph{nurse} vs. \emph{attorney} in \cref{fig:teaser}).

-\paragraph{Setup} In this and all following experiments, we use GPT-J as the underlying language model \citep{gpt-j}.
+\paragraph{Setup} In this and all following experiments, we use GPT-J as the underlying language model \citep{gpt-j} and include results for two additional models in \cref{app:other_models}.
 GPT-J is a 6B parameter, decoder-only transformer pretrained on the Pile \citep{pile}.
-For the task, we obtain biographical sentences from the Bias in Bios Dataset \citep{biosbias}.
-This dataset consists of $\approx$397k short professional biographies of non-famous people scraped from the internet.
+We obtain biographical sentences from the Bias in Bios Dataset \citep{biosbias}.
+This dataset consists of $\approx$397k short professional biographies people scraped from the internet.
 Each biography is paired with a label for the subject's occupation.
-We take one sentence from each biography (details in \Cref{app:datasets}), replace the person's full name with only their first name, and prompt the LM with the biographical sentence followed by \textit{\{Person\} has the occupation of\ldots}.
-We then look at the relative probabilities of 28 candidate occupations under the language model, and consider the LM to be correct if the true occupation is ranked first.
-Out of the box, GPT-J ranks the correct occupation higher than all others less than half the time (47\%, \emph{In context baseline} in \cref{tab:errorcorrection}) on this task.\footnote{This is a \emph{lower bound} on GPT-J's true performance because GPT-J might prefer a synonym of the true occupation.} \cref{tab:qualitative} shows that the failure modes are similar those highlight in \cref{fig:teaser}, in that the LM ignores or misinterprets the context.
+We take one sentence from each biography (details in \Cref{app:datasets}), using only the subject's first name, and prompt the LM with the biographical sentence followed by \textit{\{Person\} has the occupation of}.
+We then look at the relative probabilities of 28 occupations under the LM, and consider output correct if the true occupation is ranked first.
+GPT-J succeeds about half the time (55\%, \emph{In-context baseline} in \cref{tab:errorcorrection}) on this task. \cref{tab:qualitative} shows example errors.